noryev/ipfs-fog-async/README.md

-# ipfs-fog [File-on-Git exported to IPFS with doc registry]
+# ipfs-fog [File-on-Git exported to IPFS with a configurable document registry]